 Ford nicknamed the engine the Scorpion, and it has gone through three generations.
 The first generation lasted from 2011–2014, and is widely considered the most unreliable.
 The second generation, from 2015–2019, made a ton of improvements to increase reliability.
 They still had some issues, but produced outstanding performance.
 In 2020, Ford launched the third generation 6.7 Powerstroke, boasting 475 horsepower and 1,050 lb-ft of torque.

 For 2023, Ford brought out the high-output version of the 6.7, putting down 500 horsepower and 1,200 lb-ft of torque.
 It’s yet to be seen just how reliable the newest “Six-Sevens” will be, but all signs point to them being the best yet.

 |Displacement:||6.7 liters, 409 cubic inches|

-|Valvetrain:||Conventional pushrod OHV, cam in block, 4 valves per cylinder (32 valve)|
+|Valvetrain:||Conventional pushrod OHV, cam in block, 4 valves/cylinder (32 valve)|

-|Cooling System:||Dual cooling systems; high temperature circuit for engine, low temperature circuit for transmission cooler, CAC, etc|
+|Cooling System:||Dual cooling systemsHigh-temperature circuit for engine coolantLow-temperature circuit for intercooler, transmission cooler, EGR cooler, etc|

-|Oil Capacity:||13 quarts w/ filter (2011–2016 MY), 15 quarts w/ filter (2017 MY)|
+|Oil Capacity:||13 quarts w/ filter (2011–2016)15 quarts w/ filter (2017+)|

 |Oil Requirements:||CJ-4 or CJ-4/sm engine oil is required to ensure emissions system compatibility10W-30 is the preferred motor oil viscosity for normal use5W-40 or 15W-40 engine oil is recommended for severe duty or biodiesel applications.
 Viscosity recommendations vary with ambient temperature; refer to owners manual|

 |Engine Weight:||Approx. 1,100 lbs w/ oil, 990 lbs dry|